koraytugay/koraytugay.github.io/content/webpack.md

 {:toc}

 ## Hello World
-The following are examples that can both be called via `node ./dist/main` or by opening up the browser.
+The following are examples that can both be called via `node ./dist/main` or by opening the `index.html` in the browser.

 ```bash
 npm install      # install webpack